Erdi-GitHub/BF2JC/README.md

-   -r, --replace    Replace the output file if it already exists [default: false] -p, --pipeable   Use input-stream as input (intended for piping) [default: false] -m, --minify     Minify the resulting Java code [default: false] --length LENGTH  The length of the memory tape in bytes [default: 30000] --fix-open       Automatically close unclosed brackets instead of refusing to compile [default: false] --spaces SPACES  Use spaces instead of tabs (min: 0, max: 6) [default: -1]
+   -r, --replace    Replace the output file if it already exists [default: false] -p, --pipeable   Use input-stream as input (intended for piping) [default: false] -m, --minify     Minify the resulting Java code [default: false] -w W, --width W  Cell width, either 8 or 16.
+This has no impact on memory usage [default: 8] --length LENGTH  The length of the memory tape in bytes [default: 30000] --fix-open       Automatically close unclosed brackets instead of refusing to compile [default: false] --spaces SPACES  Use spaces instead of tabs (min: 0, max: 6) [default: -1]